Home Back to top

 Which water heater pan should be used when installing a water heater?

-The plastic pan is not approved for gas water heater installations, and the aluminum pan must be used.
-The plastic and aluminum pans are approved for electric water heater installations.
+The aluminum pan must be used for gas water heater installations.
+The plastic pan is not approved for gas water heater installations due to fire safety and temperature requirements.
+Both plastic and aluminum pans are approved for electric water heater installations.

 Does Oatey offer a washing machine pan without the ribs on the inside bottom?